 Controlled Company Exemption.
 We have elected to be treated as a "controlled company" as defined by New York Stock Exchange Section 303A.00.
 This Section provides that a controlled company need not comply with the requirements of Sections 303A.01, 303A.04 and 303A.05 of the New York Stock Exchange Listed Company Manual.
 Section 303A.01 requires that listed companies have a majority of independent directors.
 As a controlled company, this Section does not apply to us.
 Sections 303A.04 and 303A.05 require that listed companies have a nominating and corporate governance committee and a compensation committee, in each case composed entirely of independent directors, and that each of these committees must have a charter that addresses both the committee's purpose and responsibilities and the need for an annual performance evaluation by the committee.
 While we have a nominating and corporate governance committee and a compensation committee, we are not required to and do not comply with all of the provisions of Sections 303A.04 and 303A.05.
-We are a "controlled company" because a group that includes the Company's Chairman, R. Randall Rollins, his brother, Gary W. Rollins who is a director and Chief Executive Officer of the Company, and his nephew Glen Rollins who is the son of Gary W. Rollins and Vice President of the Company, and certain companies under their control, possesses in excess of fifty percent of our voting power.
+We are a "controlled company" because a group that includes the Company's Chairman, R. Randall Rollins, his brother, Gary W. Rollins who is a director and Chief Executive Officer of the Company, and his nephew Glen W. Rollins who is the son of Gary W. Rollins and Executive Vice President of the Company, and certain companies under their control, possesses in excess of fifty percent of our voting power.
+This means that they have the ability to determine the outcome of the election of directors at our annual meetings and to determine the outcome of many significant corporate transactions, many of which only require the approval of a majority of our voting power.
+Such a concentration of voting power could also have the effect of delaying or preventing a third party from acquiring us at a premium.

 The Company's Audit Committee is composed of four "independent" directors as defined by the Company's Corporate Governance Guidelines, the New York Stock Exchange rules, the Securities Exchange Act of 1934, SEC regulations thereunder, and the Company's Audit Committee Charter.
 The members of the Compensation and Nominating and Corporate Governance Committees are also entirely composed of independent directors.
-The Board of Directors has also concluded that Thomas Lawley is an "independent director" and that Larry L. Prince would, if elected, be an "independent director" under the Company's Corporate Governance Guidelines and the New York Stock Exchange listing standards.
+The Board of Directors has also concluded that Thomas Lawley and Larry L. Prince are "independent directors" under the Company's Corporate Governance Guidelines and the New York Stock Exchange listing standards.

 Independence Guidelines.
 Under New York Stock Exchange listing standards, to be considered independent, a director must be determined to have no material relationship with the Company other than as a director.
-The New York Stock Exchange standards set forth a nonexclusive list of relationships which are conclusively deemed material.
+The New York Stock Exchange standards set forth a nonexclusive list of relationships, which are conclusively deemed material.

 The Company's Independence Guidelines (Appendix A to the Company's Corporate Governance Guidelines) are posted on the Company's website atwww.rollins.com under the Governance section.
 These Independence Guidelines provide that to be independent, a director must not have any relationship that would be considered material under New York Stock Exchange Standards.
 In addition, the Company's Guidelines provide that, except in special circumstances as determined by a majority of the Board, the following relationships are not material: